Offutt Air Force Base: Glenn L. Martin Bomber Plant

 In 1940 as American involvement in World War II loomed, the Army Air Corps chose Offutt Field as the site for a new bomber plant that was to be operated by the Glenn L. Martin Company.
-The plant's construction included a two-mile (3 km)-long concrete runway, six large hangars, and a 1700000 sqft aircraft-assembly building.
+The plant's construction included a two-mile (3.2 km)-long concrete runway, six large hangars, and a 1700000 sqft aircraft-assembly building.

 Production switched to B-29 Superfortress very heavy bombers in 1944, and 531 Superfortresses were produced before the end of World War II.
-Among these were the Enola Gay and Bockscar, the B-29's that dropped the first atomic weapons to be used in a military action (against the cities of Hiroshima and Nagasaki, Japan).
+Among these were the Enola Gay and Bockscar, the B-29s that dropped the first atomic weapons to be used in a military action (against the cities of Hiroshima and Nagasaki, Japan).

 Production ended on 18 September 1945, when the last B-29 rolled out of the assembly building.
 With the manufacturing plant's closure, custody of the airfield and ground facilities were assumed by the 4131st Army Air Force Base Unit, Air Materiel Command.

 Postwar use

 In the initial months after the end of World War II, Offutt was used by the 2474th Separation Processing squadron to demobilize service members out of the armed forces after their return from overseas duty.
 In June 1946, the Army Air Force re-designated Fort Crook and the Martin-Nebraska facilities as Offutt Field.
 It became the headquarters for the Air Defense Command Second Air Force on 6 June.
 In 1947, the airfield opened for operational use, with the 381st Bombardment Group being assigned to the field with one squadron of B-29 Superfortresses, although the facility remained primarily a separation center.

 The newly established United States Air Force took control of the facility in September 1947, and on 13 January 1948, it was renamed Offutt Air Force Base.
-Later that same year, on 26 September, the 3902nd Air Base Group (later Wing) became the host unit at Offutt.
+Later that same year, on 26 September, the 3902nd Air Base Group (later Wing) became the host unit at Offutt under A. J. Beck.